GREEN DESIGN: CONSIDERATIONS FOR SUSTAINABILITY

 The U.S. Green Building Council (USGBC) has a certification rating system called Leadership in Energy and Environmental Design or LEED.
 LEED comes in 4 rankings—certified, silver, gold and platinum.
 All LEED certifications must be independently verified by an accredited LEED professional, and the verification process to obtain the certification adds cost because it must be done in tandem with the design and construction.
 Because the state of California has such stringent baseline environmental building codes, many new buildings and major remodels might qualify as “LEED-certified” or “LEED-silver” without too much additional effort, but in order to obtain the LEED designation the verification must be part of the project from the outset.
 (You can’t obtain it retroactively.)
 LEED-gold and platinum ratings require deliberate consideration of design features, building systems, and materials selections that are higher quality than standard building methods to meet the rating guidelines.
 There is a good overview of the LEED system on Wikipedia or you can visit USGBC website for additional information.
 There are many other green building certification programs out there as well.

-Whether you want to go “all green” and design your building to the latest standards in sustainable architecture, or just make an effort to choose environmentally-friendly methods where possible and within your budget, there are many resources to provide guidance and information.
+Whether you want to go “net-zero” and design your building to the latest standards in sustainable architecture, or just make an effort to choose environmentally-friendly methods where possible and within your budget, there are many resources to provide guidance and information.
 Don’t hesitate to ask us what your options for green design might be.
 At The Kastrop Group, we are committed to promoting green and sustainable architecture whenever possible.